vphantom/vpweb/docs/tabs.md

 ### Usage

-By default, tabs are activated for `.vp-tabbed` elements, but you can also activate them manually:
+By default, tabs are activated for `<vp-tabs>` elements, but you can also activate them manually:

 ```js